MuellerMarvin/t3-better-auth/README.md

 ## What's next?
 How do I make an app with this?

-This was originally a create-t3 template with Prisma.
+This was originally a create-t3 template using NextAuth and Prisma.
-Meanwhile the following changes (and more) were made:
+## Following changes were made:
+- Switch from NextAuth to BetterAuth
-- Switch to Drizzle
+- Switch from Prisma to Drizzle
 - Upgrade to Tailwind V4
+- Add all shadcn-ui components
 - Add basic login and signup pages
-- Add all shadcn-ui components
 - Clear out template to use shadcn components from the start

+## Stack:
 - [Next.js](https://nextjs.org)
 - [BetterAuth](https://better-auth.com/)
 - [shadcn/ui](https://ui.shadcn.com/)